Jaivik1320/Jaivik1320/README.md

-Hi, I'm Jaivik Parekh, A Computer engineer who is busy making ideas happen.
+I'm Jaivik Parekh, A Software engineer who is busy making ideas happen.
 I have a keen interest in competitive programming.
 Having a good knowledge of technology.
 It was when I learned to code, that I realized software development is essentially the same thing as solving problems.
-Soon enough, I knew I had found my calling.
-In my free time, I like to read about the latest advancements in technology and analyze consumer behavior.
-What is trending?
-What makes giant tech companies like Apple, Amazon, Google successful and their next steps, etc.
-Being a technology enthusiast, I love exploring new technologies and leveraging them to solve real-life problems.
+Programming Languages:- C, C++, Java(Basic), Python Developer Tools/Other Technical:- VsCode, HTML5, CSS3,Javascript, Github, SQL, WordPress, Excel, PHP, ASP.Net, Node.js
+Certificates:-
+1. Google IT Support Specialist
+2. Hackerrank problem solving
+3. HackerRank C++
+4. Introduction to IT & Security
+5. Introduction to IoT(Stanford University)
 <a href="https://www.linkedin.com/in/jaivik-parekh-23a3bb185"/>
   <img align="left" width="24px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"  />
 </a>